Kozphy/Note/40-49 Program_Computer/43_DB (Database)/48.03 database/10_sql_book/Item 1_ Verify That All Tables Have a Primary Key.md

 # Item 1: Verify That All Tables Have a Primary Key
 ###### tags: `sql book`
+## Things to Remember
+- `All tables should have` a column (or set of columns) designated as a `primary key`.
+- If you are concerned about `duplicate values in a non-key column`, you can define a `unique index` on the column to ensure integrity.
+- `Use as simple a key` as possible, with values that do `not need to be updated`.
+## Content
-When tables lack primary keys, all kinds of problems can ensue, including repeated and inconsistent data, slow-running queries, and inaccurate information in reports!
+When tables lack primary keys, all kinds of problems can ensue, including `repeated and inconsistent data, slow-running queries, and inaccurate information` in reports!
 ![](https://i.imgur.com/qVNClMi.png)

 **In Figure 1.1**, all the values are certainly unique from a computer perspective, but it might be the case that they are all the same person, or at least rows 1, 2, and 4 are the same.